Leaf v International Galleries

-Leaf v International Galleries [1950] 2 KB 86 is an English contract law case concerning misrepresentation, mistake and breach of contract, and the limits to the equitable remedy of rescission.
+Leaf v International Galleries [1950] 2 KB 86 is an English contract law case concerned with misrepresentation, mistake and breach of contract, and the limits to the equitable remedy of rescission.

 Facts

-Salisbury Cathedral by John Constable was what Ernest Louis Leaf thought he was buying on 8 March 1944 from International Galleries.
-International Galleries said it was a Constable.
+Ernest Louis Leaf thought that he was buying Salisbury Cathedral by John Constable from International Galleries on 8 March 1944.
+International Galleries said that it was a Constable.
 Leaf paid £85.
 Five years later when he tried to auction it, Leaf was told that it was not a Constable.
-He claimed rescission of the contract against International Galleries, to get back his money.
+He claimed rescission of the contract against International Galleries, to get his money back.